 - To find out what the specific repertoire required for each instrument is, please refer to the repertoire section of the Stepping Stone.

 - Works presented during the Stepping Stone must be different in each round.
 Multi-movement works such as a concerto, sonata, suite, opera, etc., cannot be split over multiple rounds.

 - The program may include one or more works included in the Preselection audition.

 - Works performed in a previous edition of either the Competition or the Stepping Stone can be played as part of the current edition of the Stepping Stone, exception made for a work that granted the candidate a Grand Prize during the Competition or a prize during the Stepping Stone.
-However, the candidate is allowed to register a work that granted him or her a Grand Prize during the Competition if it was performed at least three years ago (2016 or before).
+However, the candidate is allowed to register a work that granted him or her a Grand Prize during the Competition if this piece was performed at least three years ago (2017 or before).

-- With the approval of the National Office, a major work for solo instrument and orchestra can replace a concerto or a movement of a concerto.
+- With the approval of the CMC, a major work for solo instrument and orchestra can replace a concerto or a movement of a concerto.